jess-hammer/Workout-Generator-Repository/README.md

 There are some features I originally had planned, but sadly, I probably won't get around to them after all since I want to focus on other projects too.
 - Import workout from text
 - More exercises with gym equipment - right now it's more home-workout focused but could be extended to be used in the gym
+- Similarly to this, properly add options for equipment and exercise types.
+The foundation for this was already implemented but there was not enough variety of exercises for it to be useful.

 Feel free to email me at jrhammer50@gmail.com if you have any enquiries.
 And, thanks for checking out my app! -Jess